Incolink

 Mental health support at work

-Since 2018, our Bluehats suicide prevention program has been looking out for workers on site.
-Our mental health support programs have reached 19,800 workers so far, largely due to the support of our employer members.
+Since 2018, our Bluehats suicide prevention program has been looking out for workers’ mental health on site, reaching more and more workers, largely due to the support of our employer members.

-We have assembled a dedicated team that will focus on evidence-based education on a range of topics to complement suicide prevention efforts, such as relationships, harmful use of alcohol and other drugs, and excessive gambling.
+We have assembled a dedicated team that focuses on evidence-based education on a range of topics to complement suicide prevention efforts, such as relationships, alcohol and other drug use, gambling, and the promotion of good mental health.

 Financial wellbeing

-And following the success of our ’Doug’ campaign to highlight the risks of excessive gambling, we continued to tackle the issue by offering Incolink Gambling Harm Toolbox Talks to worksites.
-These 15-minute toolbox talk aim to promote awareness, reduce stigma and increase help-seeking behaviour among those at risk of excessive gambling.
+To tackle the issue of problem gambling, we continued to offer our Gambling Harm Toolbox Talks to worksites.
+These 15-minute talks are designed to promote awareness, reduce stigma, and encourage those at risk of excessive gambling to seek help.

 Incolink invests across a wide range of diversified asset classes selected by our investment experts to ensure risks are balanced and returns are maximised.